Sharing your feelings of suicide can be very difficult. You may be worried how a person will respond or what they will think of you.

 There is information to help, people you can speak to and services to support you.
 Read on to learn more.

-Talk Suicide provides support to individuals, families and friends of people at risk of suicide, aged 15 years and over, in the Brisbane region.
+Talk Suicide Support Service provides outreach support to individuals, families and friends of people at risk of suicide, aged 15 years and over, in the Brisbane region.
 Work with a Support Coach to develop the skills to manage suicidal thoughts and future challenges.
 Call Talk Suicide on 1800 008 255.
-Talk Suicide operates Monday to Friday 9.00am – 4.30pm and is not a crisis service.
+Talk Suicide operates Monday to Friday 9.00am – 4.30pm and is NOT a crisis service.
+You can read more about the support Talk Suicide provides here.

 Accessing support through a helpline may also be a good option.
 A list of helplines you can contact is available here.